-In June 2013 John Marston’s The Dutch Courtesan will be staged at the Department of Theatre, Film and Television at the University of York.
+In June 2013 John Marston’s The Dutch Courtesan will be staged at the Department of Theatre, Film, Television and Interactive Media at the University of York.
 This is the latest in a continuing series of productions of plays from the early modern repertoire there.
 This website has been created, both to track the Marston production as it develops from pre-rehearsal preparation to public performance, and to host a conversation about the play between an international team of scholars, who have been invited to contribute thought pieces about Marston’s extraordinary comedy, which will, we hope, in their turn provoke responses from others.

 The Dutch Courtesan is a rarely performed, but frequently debated, text.
 Much that has been written about it depends, explicitly or implicitly, upon assumptions about how it is likely to register in performance.
 Countless commentators have assumed, for example, with Anthony Caputi that the title character’s heavy accent is designed to render her comic.
 Caputi observes in parenthetical support of this belief that “apparently all accents were funny to the Jacobeans” (John Marston, Satirist (Ithaca, New York: Cornell University Press, 1961), p.231).
 Such has long been the majority view, though there have been occasional dissenters, including T. S. Eliot, who argued in 1934 that Franceschina’s “isolation is enhanced by her broken English” (Elizabethan Dramatists (London: Faber & Faber, Inc., 1963), p.158).
 The paucity of the performance history, however, means that these contrary perceptions have rarely been tested in the rehearsal room or on stage.
 The forthcoming York production affords one such opportunity.